PromQL API

 #1.3 Known Limitations

 #2.
-Querying DeepFlow Metrics Based on PromQL
+Querying DeepFlow Metrics with PromQL

 • Query the time series trend of all requests with HTTP 500 response codes: